PSCE – May 2017

 Outlook

-Passenger vehicle sales increased by 26.2% m/m to 688 vehicles in March, while commercial vehicles sales increased by 17.8% m/m to 714.
-Of the 714 commercial automobiles sold, 642 were classified as light, 23 as medium and 49 as heavy.
-The sharp month on month increase seems to be a seasonal trend, as vehicle sales are normally higher in March on average.
-However, it remains a positive sign that sales have been in line with previous years for the month of March.
+Passenger vehicle sales decreased by 19.8% m/m to 490 vehicles in May, while commercial vehicles sales increased by 16.9% m/m to 628.
+Of the 628 commercial automobiles sold, 576 were classified as light, 23 as medium and 29 as heavy.
+The sharp month on month increase was largely due to the low base set in April.
+However, the last month is still below the average sales normally seen in May.

-Year to date Toyota and Volkswagen continue to hold their market share in the passenger vehicle market based on the number of new vehicles sold, claiming 32% of the market each.
-They were followed by Ford at 7% and Mercedes at 5%, while the rest of the passenger vehicle market was shared by several competitors.
+Year to date Toyota and Volkswagen continue to hold a strong market share in the passenger vehicle market based on the number of new vehicles sold, claiming 34% and 29% of the market respectively.
+They were followed by Ford and Mercedes at 6% and 4% respectively, while the rest of the passenger vehicle market was shared by several competitors.

-Toyota also remains the leader in light commercial vehicle sales with 47% of the market, followed by Nissan at 17%.
-Ford and Isuzu claimed 15% and 10% of the number of light commercial vehicles sold in 2017.
-In the heavy and extra heavy category, Mercedes and Scania have sold the most vehicles, claiming 30% and 25% of the market respectively.
+Toyota also remains the leader in light commercial vehicle sales with 48% of the market, followed by Nissan at 17%.
+Ford and Isuzu claimed 13% and 10% of the number of light commercial vehicles sold in 2017.
+Iveco is the leader of medium commercial vehicles with 32% of the market followed by Hino at 28%.
+In the heavy and extra heavy category, Scania and Mercedes have sold the most vehicles, claiming 26% and 24% of the market respectively.

 The Bottom Line